-When Kate has an anxious thought like 'What if I lose my job?', she has been trying to stop and look at the situation differently.
-Kate reminds herself that 'It's okay, things will be back to normal soon'.
+When Kate has an anxious thought like 'What if the rules change again?', she has been trying to stop and look at the situation differently.
+Kate tells herself 'It's okay, my support workers will help me with any new changes.'
 This is a calm thought and helps her feel less anxious.